SamuelWitke/CISC-3150/Homework8/Question2/README.md

 and
 A(long start) { ... }
 ```
-is called before main the start process for
+is called before main, the start process for
 ```java
 public static void main(String args[])
 ```